Health Providers

 Abstract

-Materials and Methods: In this cross-sectional study, 510 Iranian adolescents aged 16 to 18 years were selected by random sampling from Tehran high schools in Tehran, Iran, in 2021.
-The data collection tool was a questionnaire with two parts: general characteristics and the physical literacy of adolescents.
-It contained 34 items across four dimensions: information acquisition, information comprehension, information assessment, and self-care skills.
+Materials and Methods: In this cross-sectional study, 510 Iranian adolescents aged 16 to 18 years were randomly sampled from high schools in Tehran, Iran, in 2021.
+Data were collected using a two-part questionnaire assessing general characteristics and physical literacy.
+The physical literacy section comprised 34 items across four dimensions: information acquisition, information comprehension, information assessment, and self-care skills.
 Data were analyzed using SPSS software (version 16.0).

 Keywords